-After two other Mexican nationals were shot by police officers in California and Washington State, Mexico’s foreign ministry has called on the DOJ to investigate the police shootings in all three cases, saying the shootings can’t be seen as isolated.
+After two other Mexican nationals were shot by police officers in California and Washington State, Mexico’s foreign ministry has called on the Justice Department to investigate the shootings in all three cases, saying the incidents can’t be seen as isolated.

-Immigrant rights advocates have echoed the Mexican foreign ministry’s calls for the DOJ to investigate the cases but are also quick to point out the pervasive human rights abuses, including torture and kidnappings, committed by Mexican law enforcement and security agencies.
+Immigrant rights advocates have echoed the Mexican foreign ministry’s calls for the Justice Department to investigate the cases but are also quick to point out the pervasive human rights abuses, including torture and kidnappings, committed by Mexican law enforcement and security agencies.

 Advocates highlighted the disappearance of 43 students and the deaths of six others last September, when a bus was attacked by police officers in Iguala, Guerrero, Mexico.
 The 43 students, who attended the college of Ayotzinapa, are presumed dead.

-“There is grave concern in general by the international community of the corruption that may exist in the Mexican government, but I don’t think that justifies not doing the full investigation of the shootings,” said Vicki Gaubeca, who directs the Regional Center for Border Rights at the ACLU of New Mexico.
+“There is grave concern in general by the international community of the corruption that may exist in the Mexican government, but I don’t think that justifies not doing the full investigation of the shootings,” said Vicki Gaubeca, who directs the Regional Center for Border Rights at the American Civil Liberties Union (ACLU) of New Mexico.

-Presente.org, the nation’s largest online Latino organizing group has also called for the DOJ to investigate not just the killing of undocumented immigrants, but of US Latinos, in the aftermath of the DOJ’s report on systemic racism in Ferguson’s police department, drawing attention to another recent police shooting of Jessie Hernandez, an unarmed teenager in Denver, Colorado.
+Presente.org, the nation’s largest online Latino organizing group has also called for the Justice Department to investigate not just the killing of undocumented immigrants, but of U.S. Latinos, in the aftermath of the its report on systemic racism in Ferguson’s police department, drawing attention to another recent police shooting of Jessie Hernandez, an unarmed teenager in Denver, Colorado.

 “For far too long, Latinos, African Americans and other people of color have faced extreme and disproportionate force for simply living their day to day lives or for minor crimes — this is unacceptable and has resulted in numerous tragic preventable deaths of our young people.
 We hope that Denver, Colorado, where 17-year-old Jessie Hernandez was murdered, and Pasco, Washington, where Antonio Zambrano Montes was murdered, will be next on the DOJ’s investigation list,” said Presente Executive Director Arturo Carmona in a press release.

-Police shootings of undocumented immigrants and US Latinos are becoming increasingly common in both the Southwest Mexican border region — at the hands of security agencies such as US Customs and Border Protection (CBP) — and throughout the rest of the country, at the hands of municipal police officers.
+Police-perpetrated shootings of undocumented immigrants and U.S. Latinos are becoming increasingly common in both the southwest Mexican border region — at the hands of security agencies such as U.S. Customs and Border Protection (CBP) — and throughout the rest of the country, at the hands of municipal police officers.

-The ACLU’s Gaubeca, who is also a member of the Southern Border Communities Coalition (SBCC), has been tracking the number of deaths and injuries that have occurred during encounters with CBP along the Southwest border since January 2010, including off-duty encounters and instances in which CBP officers were acting as backup.
+The ACLU’s Gaubeca, who is also a member of the Southern Border Communities Coalition, has been tracking the number of deaths and injuries that have occurred during encounters with CBP along the southwest border since January 2010, including off-duty encounters and instances in which CBP officers were acting as backup.

-Throughout this time, organizers with SBCC, a coalition of border residents and families of CBP shooting victims, have met with CBP officials and proposed a series of transparency, accountability and oversight reforms.
-SBCC’s efforts have spurred congressional inquiries, and the PERF audit reviewing CBP’s use-of-force policies released in February 2013.
+Throughout this time, organizers with the Communities Coalition, a coalition of border residents and families of CBP shooting victims, have met with CBP officials and proposed a series of transparency, accountability and oversight reforms.
+The Communities Coalition’s efforts have spurred congressional inquiries.
 The group’s efforts have also led to a revision of CBP’s Use of Force Manual and more recently, the instituting of body-worn cameras in some areas.

-SBCC fought to get CBP’s Use of Force Manual unsealed through Freedom of Information Act requests and then reviewed cases of CBP shootings to see if the agency had complied with its own use-of-force policies.
+The Communities Coalition fought to get CBP’s Use of Force Manual unsealed through Freedom of Information Act requests and then reviewed cases of CBP shootings to see if the agency had complied with its own use-of-force policies.
 Organizers found that in many instances, the agency hadn’t, and many of those violations were during encounters with rock throwers or moving vehicles.
-SBCC pursued administrative complaints against the agency, leading CBP to reopen 15 use-of-force cases.
+The Communities Coalition pursued administrative complaints against the agency, leading CBP to reopen 15 use-of-force cases.

-“We are very far away from getting to a place where the agency is a professional agency, an accountable agency, a transparent agency, but we have seen the agency take steps in that direction,” SBCC Director Christian Ramirez told Truthout.
+“We are very far away from getting to a place where the agency is a professional agency, an accountable agency, a transparent agency, but we have seen the agency take steps in that direction,” Communities Coalition Director Christian Ramirez told Truthout.

-SBCC started tracking the CBP’s use-of-force encounters because the agency itself – the nation’s largest law enforcement agency – was not doing so, despite the fact that releasing such information regarding police shootings is a common practice among many municipal police departments.
-Not a single Border Patrol agent has ever been disciplined or fired as a result of a shooting death or other use-of-force encounters.
+The Communities Coalition started tracking the CBP’s use-of-force encounters because the agency itself was not doing so, despite the fact that releasing such information regarding police-perpetrated shootings is a common practice among many municipal police departments.
+Not a single Border Patrol agent has ever been disciplined or fired as a result of a shooting death or other use-of-force encounter.

-Ramirez told Truthout that CBP told SBCC organizers it would commit to tracking cases in which deadly force is used, but it has not released those figures publicly.
-SBCC said its activists can’t track use-of-force encounters of immigrants in detention or those that occur in rural areas where there are no witnesses.
+Ramirez told Truthout that CBP told Communities Coalition organizers it would commit to tracking cases in which deadly force is used, but it has not released those figures publicly.
+The Coalition said its activists can’t track use-of-force encounters of immigrants in detention or those that occur in rural areas where there are no witnesses.
 CBP did not respond to a request for comment.

-CBP’s 301 facilities deploy more than 20,000 border patrol agents to staff more than 1,500 surveillance towers and along 650 miles of fencing at the Southwest border.
-CBP works alongside many other federal agencies at the border, using emerging surveillance technologies, including motion sensors and drones, to track the movement of undocumented immigrants.
+CBP’s 301 facilities deploy more than 20,000 Border Patrol agents to staff more than 1,500 surveillance towers and along 650 miles of fencing at the southwest border.
+CBP works alongside many other federal agencies at the border, using emerging surveillance technologies to track the movement of undocumented immigrants.

 “It’s this constant fear that you [as an undocumented immigrant] have nowhere to turn.
 If you are a victim of crime, who do you turn to?
 If you need first responders, who do you call?”
 Ramirez said.

-Burghart’s database is one of three major nongovernmental, crowdsourced databases counting police killings.
-The records from all three databases have recently been combined in the Mapping Police Violence project, which looks at police killings, from May 2013 through the present, using data collected from Fatal Encounters, the US Police Shootings Database and Killed by Police.
+Burghart’s database is one of three major non-governmental, crowdsourced databases counting police-perpetrated killings.
+The records from all three databases have recently been combined in the Mapping Police Violence project, which looks at police killings from May 2013 through the present, using data collected from Fatal Encounters, the U.S. Police Shootings Database and Killed by Police.